DTU-travelpals/merge-tests/merge-test/readme.md

 This is my text file.
-This is my second line
+This is my second line, and it got an addendum.